ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Introduction

 \begin{itemize} \item the \emph{artifact} of \oursystem{}, which is publicly available, open-source, and iteratively developed with users \item \emph{in-lab usability} and \emph{interview studies} of a system for open-ended, on-demand hypothesis testing of LLM behavior \item \emph{implications} for future tools which target prompt engineering and hypothesis testing of LLM outputs \end{itemize}

+Synthesizing across studies, we identify three modes of prompt engineering and LLM hypothesis testing more broadly: \emph{\bf opportunistic exploration}, \emph{\bf limited evaluation}, and \emph{\bf iterative refinement}.
+These modes highlight different stages and user mindsets when prompt engineering and testing hypotheses.
+As design contributions, we present one of the first prompt engineering tools that supports \emph{\bf cross-LLM comparison} in the HCI literature, and introduce the concept of \emph{\bf prompt template chaining}, an extension of AI chains~\cite{wu2022ai}, where prompt templates may be recursively nested.

-Synthesizing across studies, we identify three modes of prompt engineering and LLM hypothesis testing more broadly: \emph{opportunistic exploration}, \emph{limited evaluation}, and \emph{iterative refinement}.
-Perhaps our most surprising finding is not how people used \oursystem{}, but for what ends.
-Both of our studies demonstrate that many users found \oursystem{} effective for the very tasks and behaviors targeted by our design goals --model selection, prompt iteration, hypothesis testing --with some perceiving it more efficient than tools like Jupyter notebooks.
-What we did not anticipate was that, especially for real-world users, these behaviors were often subtasks of a larger goal: \emph{prototyping data processing pipelines}.
-Although prior research focuses on AI chaining or prompt engineering \cite{wu2022ai, mishra2023promptaid, brade2023promptify, zamfirescu2023whyjohnny}, they provide little to no context on \emph{why} real people would prompt engineer or program an AI chain.
-We find that while users' \emph{sub}tasks were things like prompt template iteration or choosing a model, these subtasks were usually in service to one of two overarching goals --\emph{prototyping data processing pipelines}, or \emph{testing model behavior} (i.e., for auditing).
-When prompt engineering is placed into a larger context of data processing, unique needs and pain-points of our real-world users --getting data out, sharing with others --seem obvious in retrospect.
-This has implications for future systems which aim to support prompt engineering and AI chains, suggesting they must consider users' broader context and goals beyond prompt/chain iteration itself --and, especially, that they should draw from past frameworks for data processing.
+Our studies demonstrate that many users found \oursystem{} effective for the very tasks and behaviors targeted by our design goals---model selection, prompt iteration, hypothesis testing---with some perceiving it to be more efficient than tools like Jupyter notebooks.
+Our findings on a structured task also suggest decisions around prompts and models are highly subjective: even given the same criteria and scenario, user interpretations and ranking of criteria can vary widely.
+Finally, we found that many real-world users were using \oursystem{} for a need we had not anticipated: \emph{prototyping data processing pipelines}.
+Although prior research focuses on AI chaining or prompt engineering~\cite{wu2022ai, mishra2023promptaid, brade2023promptify, zamfirescu2023whyjohnny}, they provide little to no context on \emph{why} real people would prompt engineer or program an AI chain.
+We find that while users' \emph{sub}tasks matched our design goals (e.g., prompt template iteration, choosing a model), these subtasks were usually in service of one of two overarching goals---\emph{prototyping data processing pipelines}, or \emph{testing model behavior} (i.e., auditing).
+When prompt engineering is placed into a larger context of data processing, unique needs and pain-points of our real-world users---getting data out, sharing with others---seem obvious in retrospect.
+We recommend that future systems for prompt engineering or AI chains consider users' broader context and goals beyond prompt/chain iteration itself---and, especially, that they draw inspiration from past frameworks for data processing.